spaki/mongo_blog/README.md

 # mongo blog
-Example of relationships using mongodb
+Example of relationships using mongodb in the nodejs

 More info at http://runlabs.azurewebsites.net/2017/08/05/1-to-n-bidirectional-relationship-in-the-mongodb/